ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:user username`
 Change your login id.
 It will then prompt you for new input as that user and proceed from there, not starting a new conversation but merely continuing a prior one.

+### `:tsvsource filename conversationid message speaker count skip`
+The system will switch to reading input from a delimited file describing conversations.

+Conversationid is the field index where the id for login will be found.
+Message is the field index of the  input being supplied.
+Speaker is field index of who is speaking (Professional or Customer).

+Each successive line with the same conversation id continues the conversation.
+Either speaker can be doing the talking.
+When a new conversation id is read, the prior conversation ends and a new one begins.
+As the conversation ends, a topic you can define called ~cs_tsvsource which consists only of gambits.
+It is not harmful if you don't have this topic.
+It allows you to do any final processing of the conversation.

 ### `:source REGRESS/bigregress.txt`
 Switch the system to reading input from the named file.
 Good for regression testing.